 - The 1st period is from November 15th through December 19th.

 (No meat, dairy, fish, wine and oil – however, fish, wine, and oil are permitted on Saturdays and Sundays, and on Tuesdays and Thursdays, oil and wine are permitted.)

 - The 2nd period is from December 20th through December 24th.

 (No meat, dairy, wine, and oil.)

 Entering into fasting is a big step.
 So, DO NOT FAST if you are seriously ill, pregnant, or nursing a newborn; DO NOT FAST without prayer or without alms-giving!
 AND if this is your first time or if you need help, be sure to contact Fr.
-Bogdan (firstname.lastname@example.org) with your questions, concerns, or medical condition so that he can help you take part to the best of your ability.
-We do not fast alone and it is important to be prudent in your circumstance so speak with an Orthodox Priest.
+Bogdan or Fr.
+DN Martin (firstname.lastname@example.org or email@example.com ) with your questions, concerns, or medical condition so that they can help you take part to the best of your ability.
+We do not fast alone and it is important to be prudent in your circumstance so speak with an Orthodox clergy.